 Raising awareness is important not just for the wealth management industry, but for everyone.
 It’s critical that an awareness program focuses not just on how cybersecurity impacts people, but also how to protect our organizations from these threats.
 From a national perspective, October marks the 17th anniversary of the Cybersecurity & Infrastructure Security Agency’s National Cybersecurity Awareness Month (NCSAM) campaign.
-This year’s theme is “Do Your Part. #BeCyberSmart” and aims to raise awareness and the importance of cybersecurity education through a variety of events and resources (free and available on their website).
+This year’s theme is “Do Your Part. #BeCyberSmart” and aims to raise awareness and the importance of cybersecurity education through a variety of events and resources.

 Data security from day one

 From the first day an employee or contractor joins Advisor360°, a key component of their onboarding process isn’t just the free T-shirt, bagel, or towel—it’s education and awareness on the employee’s role in our data protection strategy.
 Ensuring everyone is fully aware of what’s expected of them, the types of threats we face, and the protections we have in place helps strengthen our overall data protection capabilities.

 This employee security education must be ongoing throughout the year, a combination of instruction and testing.
 Even if an employee successfully identifies and passes one phishing email test, we can guarantee more are on the way!
 They’re critical to our security vigilance.